Articles on basic care and considerations for new or prospective owners.

 Meet the hedgehogs of Hedgehog Valley!

-What to do When Your New Hedgie Arrives Home
+What to do When Your New Hedgehog Arrives Home

-Whether you have picked up your hedgie in person, or have had it shipped to you, we know that making it comfortable in its new home will be important to you!
-While each hedgie is different in personality and needs, here are a few tips to help smooth the transition:
+Whether you have picked up your hedgehog in person or have had it shipped to you, we know that making it comfortable in its new home is important to you!
+Here are a some tips to help smooth the transition:

-All of our hedgies drink from water bottles, but we very frequently hear from new owners that the hedgie won’t drink from the water bottle on arrival.
-We’re not sure why this happens, but it doesn’t hurt to offer both a dish and bottle initially.
-You may want to use bottled spring water initially, as some hedgies will refuse to drink water that tastes funny to them, and ours are used to water that comes from a small town well without a lot of chlorine or anything in it.
+All of our hedgehogs have learned to drink from water bottles but sometimes they will not drink from the water bottle on arrival at their new home.
+We are not sure why this happens, but it does not hurt to offer both a dish and bottle at first.
+You can use bottled spring water at first since some hedgehogs will refuse to drink water that tastes funny to them.
+Our local water comes from a small town well without a lot of chlorine or anything in it.

-Remember to ask the person you are getting the hedgie from what they are feeding the hedgie, so that you can continue that diet, if appropriate.
-If not appropriate, or if you don’t have a source for that food, be sure to ask for some of hedgie’s old food, so that you can mix in some of the old with your new.
-Hedgie may take a little while to adjust to the new diet, but it’s pretty rare that they totally refuse.
-We feed our hedgies a mix of foods so that they are used to a variety of things, and we find that this reduces problems in switching to a different diet when they go to new homes.
-It is not entirely abnormal for hedgies to go off their feed for 1 to 3 days sometimes, but if you notice that your hedgie has not eaten in 3 days, then you should take hedgie to the vet for a check.
+Remember to ask the person you are getting the hedgehog from what they are feeding so that you can continue that diet, if appropriate.
+If not appropriate or if you do not have a source for that food, ask for a sample of the previous food that you can mix in with your new food to ease the transition.
+Your hedgehog may take a little while to adjust to the new diet, but it is pretty rare that they totally refuse.
+We feed our hedgehogs a mix of foods so that they are used to variety.
+We find that this reduces problems in switching to a different diet when they go to new homes.
+It is not unheard of for hedgehogs to go off their feed for one to three days sometimes, but if you notice that your hedgehog has not eaten for a day, try offering treats such as cooked chicken to entice it to eat.
+After three days, you should take your hedgehog to the vet for a check.

-It’s not unusual for hedgies to exhibit green stools for a few days after moving to a new home.
+Hedgehogs may exhibit green stools for a few days after moving to a new home.
 This can happen for several reasons.
 It can be a reaction to stress, or to different food or water.
 Unless it is gelatinous and very sticky (signs of possible bacterial imbalance) or very deep green and tarry (signs of possible intestinal dysfynction), it is no reason for alarm if it occurs briefly.
-If it continues for longer than 4 or 5 days, or hedgie becomes lethargic or dehydrated, you will want to take hedgie to a vet to make sure that everything is ok.
+If it continues for longer than three days or your hedgehog appears lethargic or dehydrated, you will want to take your hedgehog to the vet to make sure that everything is okay.

-It is always a good idea to find a vet in advance, before you get your hedgie and before there are any problems.
-We have a web page with suggestions about how to find a vet if you don’t already know of one who will see hedgies.
-Hedgies do not need any shots, but mites and respiratory infections are not completely uncommon and can be easily treated if caught early.
-Some people take their hedgies for annual well pet visits, while others watch carefully and only take them to the vet if there are signs of problems.
+We recommend finding a veterinarian in advance, before you get your hedgehog and before there are any problems.
+We have a page with suggestions about how to find a vet if you don’t already know of one who will see hedgehogs.
+Hedgehogs do not need any shots, but mites and respiratory infections can occur.
+They are easily treated if caught early.
+Some people take their hedgehogs for annual well pet visits, while others watch carefully and only take them to the vet if there are signs of a problem.

 Getting Help/Advice & Continuing Education